The Bust Of The Mahr

 I thought of her suggestion and wondered what I had seen.
 Was it feasible that I was suffering from some hallucinatory consequence, due to the winter or draining weariness of the castle?
 Was it possible that I had been sleep walking all this time, and my mind wanted to believe this was an actual occurrence?
 I had remained silent and returned to my room, where I started to seriously question my sanity.

 A few days had passed, and every night the invariable sound of the piano being played in the hall below was maddening.
-This time I did not rise to investigate.
+This time, I did not rise to investigate.
 Instead, I had attempted to convince myself that the sound and mysterious figure were not real at all.
+How could the few servants that were in the castle, not hear this sound?

 24th of Nov.
 1848

 I profess that a day does not transpire that I do not think about your arrival.
-I hope that the trip by train for you will not be tedious nor weary as it was, for me.
+I hope that the trip by train for you will not be tedious or weary as it was for me.

 Stay warm always during the trip, and I hope that you do not resent the bitter days and cold nights here.